Father Richard Giuliani

 Assigned as follows:

-Summary of Abuse Allegations against Father Richard Giuliani:
+Summary of Sexual Abuse Allegations against Fr.
+Richard Giuliani:

-According to the grand jury report, the Diocese of Allentown has received multiple allegations that Giuliani (whose name has appeared in the media and in the Official Catholic Directory as “Guiliani” and “Giuliani”) sexually abused children entrusted to his care over the past two decades:
+Fr.
+Richard Giuliani was ordained a priest in 1968, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, in 2018, his name was included on the Diocese list of clergy credibly accused of child sexual abuse.
+He was also named publicly as accused in the PA Grand Jury report.
+It noted the Diocese of Allentown has received multiple allegations that Giuliani (whose name has appeared in the media and in the Official Catholic Directory as “Guiliani” and “Giuliani”) sexually abused children entrusted to his care over the past two decades:

 The victim reported that two priests of the Diocese of Allentown, Fr.
 Leo Houseknecht and Fr.
 William Jones, were well aware of the abuse while it was happening and did nothing to stop it.
 Indeed, Houseknecht, who is himself accused of abusing students as a priest, would often hug the victim, grinding his erect penis into her body.
 Jones would say very crude things to the child at school as well.
 He, too, became the subject of sexual misconduct allegations.